uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It was a common practice to shave the heads of students who ran away.
 William Antoine recalled that at the Spanish, Ontario, school, this was done in front of the other students.
 “They got all the boys to look at what is happening to this boy, what they were doing to him because he ran away.
-They cut all his hair off and they pulled, pulled his pants down and<!--x-->
+They cut all his hair off and they pulled, pulled his pants down and <!-- page 112 -->he was kneeling on the floor, and holding onto the chair.”[^417]
-he was kneeling on the floor, and holding onto the chair.”[^417] Eva Simpson said that at the Catholic school in The Pas, her cousin’s head was shaved for running away.[^418]
+Eva Simpson said that at the Catholic school in The Pas, her cousin’s head was shaved for running away.[^418]

 Many students spoke of teachers punishing them by pulling their ears.